dzzie/dnsblock/readme.txt

 The pydivert/WinDivert library allows for the interception and manipulation of network traffic.
 This is only active while the python script is running.

+You configure it through config.txt.
+Here you can set processes to always be white or black listed or set a list of domains to block.
+All entries support wildcard matches.

+You have to restart the script for config changes to be recgonized.

-Blocked domains have localhost returned in the dns response.
+Blocked requests have localhost returned in the dns response.
-Unblocked domains will be allowed to pass through normally.
+Unblocked requests will be allowed to pass through normally.

-Set showBlocked = True to print blocked requests.
+to see blocked requests in real time you can use the /show command line option.

 The port to process routines in winutil.py, and general know how for this code was taken from the FireEye FakeNet-NG project designed by Peter Kacherginsky